Muna people: Karia ceremony

-In Muna community, there is a circle of life ceremony for each individuals that begins from the ceremony of birth up to the ceremony of death.
-In order to perform the ceremony, the individual is required to go through each stages.
-One of the stages is the advancement of childhood to adulthood, especially for women, and the ceremony is called Karia and for the Butonese people it's called Pusuo.
+In Muna communities, there are ceremonies corresponding to different stages of individuals' lives, beginning with the ceremony of birth and ending with the ceremony of death.
+One of these stages is the advancement from childhood to adulthood.
+Women make this transition via the ritual of Karia, which is referred to as Pusuo by the Butonese people.

-The Karia ceremony is a very important ceremony in the context of traditional customary throughout the life of the individual in Muna society.
-Karia ceremony is an initiation ritual performed for every woman to be secluded before entering adulthood and marriage.
-According to the understanding of the Muna society, that a woman should not be married if she has not undergone the process of Karia ceremony.
-If violated, the woman will feel excluded and will be ostracized within their own community.
+Karia is a ritual women perform at the age of 15-16 by secluding themselves for 96 hours.
+They do so with the aid of a Pomantoto, whose job is to instruct them over the course of twelve processions on parenting and Muna virtues, including social unity, self-realization, and caretaking.
+It is believed in Muna society that a woman should not be married if she has not undergone the process of Karia.
+If her seclusion is interrupted, the woman undergoing the ceremony will face exclusion and be ostracized within her community.

 Kasambu tradition

-Kasambu is a tradition passed down for generations held by the community of the Muna people in Southeast Sulawesi, Indonesia.
-This tradition is a form of thanksgiving for the safety of the wife who will be giving birth to her child.
-This tradition is usually held before the birth of the child, usually in the 7th or 8th month.
-For the first seven months of the pregnancy, both husband and wife will bathe together.
-The Kasambu procession begins with a couple of husband and wife feeding each other.
-Once fed, it has to be eaten once or finish; if unless the food is not finished, then the rest is given to the children that are present around them.
-Children that are participating is usually taken from close relatives.
-The act of feeding one another is then continued by the rest of the family members of the husband and wife.
-The expressed meaning of this procession came is to bring together both the families of the husband and wife.
-While the implied meaning of the procession acts as a vehicle to introduce the unborn child to the circle of family that the child will soon be raised into.
-The purpose of the ceremony is to bring well wishes and blessings for the unborn child as well as for the safety of both the mother and child in delivery.
-The procession is ended with a prayer for good wishes by a person of religious position, priest or imam.
+Kasambu is a transition ritual held by the Muna people in Southeast Sulawesi, Indonesia.
+This tradition is a form of thanksgiving for the safety of the wife who will be giving birth to her first child.
+It is usually held before the birth of the child, most often in the 7th or 8th month.
+Prior to this stage of the pregnancy, both husband and wife will bathe together.
+The Kasambu procession begins with the spouses feeding each other.
+Food given in this way must be finished.
+If it is not finished by the wife or husband, the rest is given to the children that are present around them.
+The act of feeding one another is then continued by the rest of the family.

+Kasambu serves to bring together the families of soon-to-be parents and introduce the unborn child to the circle of family that they will be raised into.
+It brings well wishes and blessings for the child as well as for the safety of both the mother and child in delivery.
+Finally the procession is ended with a prayer by a priest or imam.

+Pregnancy

+Pregnancy is considered a blessing by the Muna people and is celebrated by family members as well as sometimes neighbors.
+Popular Muna belief holds that women undergoing pregnancy are highly susceptible to malevolent influences, which are drawn to the smell of the pregnant woman.
+Expecting mothers minimize their risk by keeping garlic with them and wearing protective pins.